 Why do this problem?

-giving out copies of this sheet of the triangles.
-After a little while, give them time to share their designs with a partner so that the two children together confirm that each way of colouring does indeed have line symmetry.
+After a little while, give each pair time to share their designs with another pair so the four children together confirm that each way of colouring does indeed have line symmetry.

 symmetry?
 If we turn the design round, does that make a new design or is it the same?